supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/color_class/README.md

 </tr>
 </table>

-### Hex color
+### JSON view

-Hex color format present as string with 4 components: # + RED + GREEN + BLUE.
+Color format present as list of 3 components: [`RED`, `GREEN`, `BLUE`].
 Use online color converters to more accurately achieve the desired color.

-### JSON view

 <details>
   <summary>JSON view</summary>